 - Stafford 48%

 - Stone 17%

-- Rural area Remainder of Borough 35% (AM35)
+- Rural Area 35%

 6.44 This distribution occurred because a significant number of housing completions have taken place on infill sites within village boundaries and barn conversions in less sustainable locations across the rural area.
 Furthermore, this trend seems, without intervention, set to continue.
 Currently there are approximately 35% of housing commitments identified in the rural areas with 55% at Stafford and 10% at Stone.